oznogon/gattaibushido-public/rules/05_coach.md

 Time and Urgency of the Mission are important aspects of play.
 The Pilots can choose to go off and do whatever they ultimately want, but if they linger inactive for too long, the enemy grows more powerful as the heroes idle.
 Occasionally if you feel like the Pilots are screwing around too much with unimportant stuff, or just overly turtling up, subtly remind them that danger is always near, and steer them toward action.

 If they still don't get the hint, you can just invoke the **+Tarry** trigger, to subtly let them know that the clock is ticking.

+### Structuring Scenes

+To use the old adage, a Scene is the "basic building block" of narrative flow in this game.
+A Scene is a simple term which means "A Thing at a Place at a Time, where *Something Interesting* happens."
+Think of this game like any of the TV shows that inspired it, and imagine how those stories move along from scene to scene, focusing only on the interesting things relevant to the story.
+Gattaibushido's use of Scenes is exactly like that.

+There's no real need to be super formal with the introduction or conclusion of scenes.
+Just open it up like a TV show would, by telling the players where the action is happening (a game Location), who's there (the Pilots, other background characters, maybe some Threats, etc), and what is immediately happening to focus their attention (sneaking along, going shopping, training montage, etc).
+Then ask the Pilots to describe what they're doing, and let the rest happen organically from there.

+Likely a Conflict will be called for, and it will probably be pretty obvious when it's that time.
+But basically, the guidelines are:

+* If a Pilot has a question about "Hey, can I do this?" or "What happens if I do that?" are you think something interesting might happen, play out a **Gambit** (p.
+SQUARP)
+* If an argument, fight, or other major clash of interests breaks out, use a **Throwdown** (p.
+SQUARP)
+* If a Big Giant Monster attacks, and/or the Pilots go Full Force and fuse together, it's time to **Rumble** (p.
+SQUARP)

+Otherwise, just keep talking with the Pilots.
+Ask questions, answer questions, build out the world around them, and create a memorable experience.
+Remember, you started this Scene for a reason, so at some point you need to either **Get To The Damn Point** or just close it out and move to something more interesting.
+If you can't think of *Something Interesting* to happen, then it's a lousy Scene and not worth wasting valuable play time on.

+#### Per-Scene Mechanics

+You might encounter a handful of effects that have "per scene" limitations.
+Think of Conflicts as entities contained within Scenes.
+If an ability says it can only be used "once per scene," and it has already been used once during the scene, starting a conflict within that scene does not reset that counter.

 ### Omens and Jokers